 Punto Penalti

-Close to the Plaza Castilla in Elche, not far from the stadium either, there's a lovely football store.
+Close to the Plaza Castilla in Elche, not far from the stadium either, is a lovely football store.
 Not necessarily for the football romantics (you won't find rare old jerseys here), but a really specialistic football store with everything you need on and around the pitch.
 The owners are real lovers of the game, and they will help you kindly.

 Groundhop in the neighbourhood